ThusithaDJ/ThusithaDJ/README.md

 Here are some things about me:

 - 🔭 I’m currently working on understanding my true potential.
-- 🌱 I’m currently learning a Masters degree
+- 🌱 I’m currently studying a Masters degree
 - 👯 I’m looking to collaborate with people who are more inspiring than me about coding.
 - 🤔 I’m looking for help with sharpening my craft.
 - 📫 How to reach me: [@dan_the_coder](https://twitter.com/Dan_the_Coder)